 For undergraduates, the seminar offered a chance to do original work, rather than replicate the findings of established historians.
 “The greatest thing about this course was there were no rules,” says Sven “Trip” Henningson ’16, a history major who took the class in his last semester at Princeton and has continued to do research for the project since graduating, during weekend breaks from his consulting job.
 “You could find whatever you wanted.
 Whatever you dug up was fair game.”

 Lesa Redmond ’17 enrolled in the course as a sophomore, promptly switched her major to history, and ended up writing her senior thesis on slavery connections in the family of John Witherspoon, Princeton’s sixth president.
-Witherspoon, a signer of the Declaration of Independence, opposed abolition and owned slaves — even while tutoring several black men to prepare them for work as Christian missionaries.
+Witherspoon, a signer of the Declaration of Independence, opposed immediate abolition and owned slaves — even though he tutored several black men to prepare them for work as Christian missionaries.

 Three hundred years of Witherspoon genealogy made for a family tree so sprawling that it wouldn’t fit on a single sheet of paper; Redmond had to post it on her bedroom wall, where it greeted her when she awoke each morning.
 “I’ve thought a lot about what it means to be an African American student enrolled in Princeton studying the history of this university,” says Redmond, who plans to attend graduate school in history.
 “That was very powerful for me.”